FOREX-Yen hits 8-week high vs dollar on latest bout of Korean tensions

 Despite its recent weakening, the New Zealand dollar is still up more than 5 percent this year, setting a 26-month high of $0.7557 in July.
 Concerns are that the RBNZ will attempt to jawbone the currency and turn more dovish, reinforcing the need for low rates.

-The Australian dollar, sensitive to shifts in risk sentiment, was down 0.4 percent at $0.7885.
-(Editing by Eric Meijer and Jacqueline Wong)
+The Australian dollar, sensitive to shifts in risk sentiment, was down 0.5 percent at $0.7873.
+(Reporting by Shinichi Saoshiro; Editing by Eric Meijer)